Errors or issues during file or folder upload with the FileWhopper app

-FileWhopper is a quick and efficient way to send large files and folders over the web.
-You can send large video files, folders with various data, applications — all without a monthly subscription.
-Transmitting files and folders of any size with FileWhopper becomes a breeze if you keep some tips in mind.
+The FileWhopper app is a quick and efficient tool to send large files and folders over the web.
+You can send large video files, folders with various types of data, applications — all without a monthly subscription.
+Transmitting files and folders of any size with the FileWhopper app becomes a breeze if you keep some tips in mind.

-Tips on avoiding errors and issues while sending large files via FileWhopper
+Tips on avoiding errors and issues while sending large files via the FileWhopper App

-To prevent the most common errors when uploading your files and folders, please make sure you follow the guidelines below:
+To prevent the most common errors when uploading your files and folders with the FileWhopper app, please make sure you follow the guidelines below:

 - Do not move or change your file or folder while uploading.